 The Tegus associate will then present your profile, screening answers, rate and availability to the client.
 If they’d like to speak with you, the associate will send out a calendar invite for the call.
 From initial contact to client call often takes less than one week.
 Don’t get discouraged if you’re not selected for the first project that you apply for – landing about 1/3 of the relevant projects that you respond to is typical with expert networks.
 Refining your profile and answers to screening projects can help improve your success rate.

 Tegus has an unusual business and pricing model for its clients.
-For most calls, the client just pays a $75 markup on the expert’s consulting fee; this compares to rates of $1,000 or more for a consulting call at firms like GLG.
-This fee includes sourcing and managing the expert, compliance checks and monitoring, and recording and transcription.
+For most calls, the client just pays a $75 markup on the expert’s consulting fee; this compares to rates of $1,000 or more for a consulting call at the largest firms, like GLG and Guidepoint Global Advisors.
+This fee covers sourcing and managing the expert, compliance checks and monitoring, and recording and transcription.

-Tegus earns most of its revenue by selling access to its platform, that includes a rapidly growing library of over 20,000 client call transcripts.
+Tegus earns most of its revenue by selling access to its platform, that includes a rapidly growing library of over 35,000 client call transcripts.
 Approximately two weeks after your call, the transcript will be published and available to all Tegus clients on its platform.
 (Access to the platform starts at roughly $20,000 per year so transcripts are not shared publicly!)
 Your employment history and bio will be included in the transcript, but your name will be redacted.
 You do not receive any additional compensation for other clients accessing the transcript of your call.
-(Arbolus and proSapient offer clients access to similar transcript libraries, also without additional compensation to the expert, while Stream by Mosaic has an even less attractive compensation model for some calls – $0.)
+(Stream Research Group also provides a library of recorded and transcribed calls to all clients, and often doesn’t pay experts for their initial call!)